Pecners/portfolio_website/content/post/data_viz_how_to/high_quality_rayshader_visuals/index.en.markdown

 Back to rendering -- we already saw a very basic way to render our data using default settings, but let's start customizing.
 First, let's specify the color palette we want.
 There are two R packages I like to use for color palettes: `MetBrewer` has a number of great palettes (though not all of them are colorblind-friendly), and `scico` provides scientific color palettes that are perceptually uniform and colorblind-friendly.

-For our example graphic, I chose to use `MetBrewer`'s `Demuth` palette, which is colorblind-friendly.
+For our example graphic of the Grand Canyon, I chose to use `MetBrewer`'s `Demuth` palette, which is colorblind-friendly.

 ```r